orix-software/orix-software.github.io/docs/home/index.md

 plugins/twilighte_board/twilighte.cfg you can put any rom you want.

 ## Step 2 : get main rom (kernel and shell)

+Skip this step, if you downloaded "oricutron_twilighte_board_for_projects" arhive

 ## Step 3 : start oricutron